 In this article, we’ll look at why managed WordPress hosting is becoming so desirable and review some affordable options.

 Traditional hosting providers offer infrastructure, but often don’t have the skill force to help users navigate through WordPress-related queries.
 For anyone who isn’t experienced in building websites, running a site on WordPress often means slow loading and downtime if the host they’ve chosen isn’t up to par.

 With managed WordPress hosting, all server optimization tasks, plugin updates and lots more are handled for you.
 With automated backups, committed support from WordPress enthusiasts, top notch security, and almost no outages, it’s hardly surprise managed WordPress hosting has grown so much in popularity.

 The main drawback when you’re starting out, though, can be pricing.
-Some of the top-of-the-line managed hosts – such as Kinsta, for example – can cost you even $100 a month or more.
+Some of the top-of-the-line managed hosts – such as Kinsta, for example – can cost you from $30 to $60 and $100 a month or more for small plans.
 Surely not a cost you’d like to take upon yourself, and especially if you’re just starting out.

 What I want to point out is that if chosen right, managed hosting can be very cost effective for marketers, content creators, aspiring bloggers and small to medium sized businesses.

 What follows is our rundown of the most important traits of managed WordPress hosting and some top recommendations of the hosting companies that offer some interesting managed hosting options.

 The best part, with some of them you can get a quality managed hosting plan for less than $15 a month … or even less than $8 with one or two of them.